12 Tips For Helping Disorganized Children

-Try to keep mealtimes to round about the same times every day.
+Try to keep mealtimes to about the same time every day.
 This establishes routine and makes children secure in knowing that things will happen the same every day.
 The same goes for bedtimes.
 Keep turning in to the same time every night.

 Always use, so therefore encouraging your child (ren) to use, a calendar for your commitments and any family birthdays or anniversaries.
 Wall planners are good as you can see at a glance what you have planned without having to flick through pages.

 Provide support and encouragement in your child's efforts to become more organized by helping them plan checklists and taping them up where they are easily accessible.
 Give gentle reminders to your child to enter things on his or her calendar and don't nag, but gently persuade them to keep their rooms tidier.